Haskeeb265/obsidian-vault/1 - Rough Notes/ReAct.md

 - Actions lead to observation feedback
 - Previous models could either do reasoning OR act.
 ReAct enables models to do both at the same time

+#### Flow of ReAct
+LM => Reasons + Corrects reasoning by itself
+LM => Performs an Action
+								=> Action is given a feedback by an external observation => LM improves the the Action in the next runs

+ReAct enables the model to perform all of the above tasks at the same time